CAUGHT IN THE ACT: Man wanted for thefts at Pensacola ServPro

-PENSACOLA, Fl.
+PENSACOLA, Fla.
 (WALA) -- Escambia County Sheriff's investigators need your help to identify a suspect wanted for theft the ServPro location on South Fairfield Drive in Pensacola.

 It happened on April 21st.
 Although the surveillance video is not the best -- the suspect can be seen walking around.